hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 * `location` - The Azure Region where this CDN FrontDoor Firewall Policy exists.

-* `frontend_endpoint_ids` - The Cdn Frontend Endpoints associated with this CDN FrontDoor Firewall Policy.
+* `frontend_endpoint_ids` - The CDN FrontDoor Profiles frontend endpoints associated with this CDN FrontDoor Firewall Policy.

 ## Timeouts